 Considerable interest exists today in energy transitions.
 Whether one looks at diverse efforts to decarbonize, or strategies to improve the access levels, security and innovation in energy systems, one finds that change in energy systems is a prime priority.

-Key focus areas: Resilience, safety and security, technology change and fuel substitution, centralized-decentralized shifts, new business models and market redesign, innovation systems, governance levers/approaches or economics in transitions, etc. Writing on different types of energy transitions is encouraged.
+Key focus areas: Geopolitics, governance and policy levers; adoption practices and stakeholder rationales; industries, the supply chain and the circular economy; resilience, safety and security; new business models and market redesign; innovation systems; economies in transitions; technology change; etc. Writing on different types of energy transitions is encouraged.

 Dr. Kathleen Araújo is the Director of the Energy Policy Institute with the Center for Advanced Energy Studies, a consortium of public universities, Idaho National Laboratory, and industry.
 She is also an Associate Professor in the School of Public Service at Boise State University, where she specializes in policy and innovation systems associated with energy transitions and industrial development.